China Didn’t Warn Public of Likely Pandemic for 6 Key Days

 “They may not have said the right thing, but they were doing the right thing,” said Ray Yip, the retired founding head of the U.S. Centers for Disease Control’s office in China.
 “On the 20th, they sounded the alarm for the whole country, which is not an unreasonable delay.”

-If health officials raise the alarm prematurely, it can damage their credibility — “like crying wolf” — and cripple their ability to mobilize the public, said Benjamin Cowley, an epidemiologist at the University of Hong Kong.
+If health officials raise the alarm prematurely, it can damage their credibility — “like crying wolf” —and cripple their ability to mobilize the public, said Benjamin Cowling, an epidemiologist at the University of Hong Kong.

 The delay may support accusations by President Donald Trump that the Chinese government’s secrecy held back the world’s response to the virus.
 However, even the public announcement on Jan.
 20 left the U.S. nearly two months to prepare for the pandemic.